FaceAnalyzer/aks-cluster/README.md

 1. Open the [Azure Portal](https://azure.microsoft.com/en-us/get-started/azure-portal), sign in, and to go [Kubernetes services](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerService%2FmanagedClusters).
 Here you can manage Azure Kubernetes Service (AKS) clusters.
 2. Create a new Kubernetes cluster.
 3. Choose a subscription for the cluster and a resource group.
 For Cluster preset configuration you can leave Dev/Test.
 Name the cluster, for example `faceanalyzer`, and choose a region.
 For Kubernetes version put `1.27.7`.
-For Authentication and Authorization put Azure AD authentication with Azure RBAC.
+For Authentication and Authorization put `Azure AD authentication with Azure RBAC`.
 Click next.
 4. Now we have to define node pool configuration.
 A node pool is basically set of VMs that run Kubernetes nodes.
 Click on `agentpool` and set its Node size to `B2ms` (2 CPU, 8 GB RAM).
 For Scale method put manual and for Node count put 1.
 Save the node pool.
 5. We can now jump to Review + Create and create the cluster.
 6. After the cluster is created, open it in the dashboard, and add yourself to IAM.
-Create a new Role assignment and for Role choose `Azure Kubernetes Service RBAC Cluster Admin`.
+Create a new role assignment and for Role choose `Azure Kubernetes Service RBAC Cluster Admin`.

 ## 2. Get access to the cluster